When you call your friend and the phone is switched off or out of the carrier’s reach, you know that instantly.

 Note: Messente's system is configured to try to deliver messages within 6 hours.
 When the message still fails, it is marked as 'Failed.'

 2) False negative

-Sending SMS messages als requires receiving Delivery reports (DLR) from carriers or operators.
-When the operator fails to respond with the correct receipt, the sender isn't notified of the delivery -that message actually got delivered - and marks it as 'Failed.'
+Sending SMS messages also requires receiving Delivery reports (DLR) from carriers or operators.
+When the operator fails to respond with the correct receipt, the sender isn't notified of the delivery and marks it as 'Failed.'

 NB!
 USA, Canada and most Latin-American countries are known not to provide delivery reports at all.